-Being titled in the military is as simple as being placed in the subject block of a CID report of investigation.
-When an investigation begins, the detective on the case only needs to develop credible information that a person committed a crime.
+Being titled in the military is as simple as being placed in the subject block of a CID, OSI, or NCIS report of investigation.
+When an investigation begins, the investigator on the case only needs to develop credible information that a person committed a crime.
 Credible information can be as little as an alleged victim’s first statement to military police.
 Titling is not a legal decision; it is strictly investigative.
 So, when a person is titled, that doesn’t mean he or she actually committed any crime.
-Simply put, to be titled is to be the subject of an investigation.
+Simply put, to be titled is to be listed as the subject of an investigation.

 While the burden to title someone is quite low, the burden it places on the person titled can be heavy.
-When a servicemember is titled, the report of investigation is indexed in the Defense Clearance and Investigations Index (DCII).
+When a service member is titled, the report of investigation is indexed in the Defense Clearance and Investigations Index (DCII).
 Once a person is titled and indexed, the record can be on file and accessible for up to 40 years.
+Unfortunately, a titling determination can remain on record even when a service member never received any type of punishment, administrative or judicial, and was honorably discharged from the military!

 What can I do?